Hedge apples: What are they used for?

 Due to its strength, the wood was used to build wagon wheel rims, mine support timbers, and other items.

-Native Americans prized the tree for its use in making long bows and other war weapons.
+Native Americans prized the tree for its use in making longbows and other war weapons, officials with the Ozark National Scenic Riverways explain.

 The Osage were the primary population in the Mississippi Basin who used the wood to make bows.
 The tribe was famous for making and using the Osage Longbow, which was often traded with other tribes.